-The overall EU+ recognition rate for decisions issued between February and July was 32 %, down from 41 % in the same period of 2017.
-Close to two thirds of the positive decisions granted refugee status (63 %) and the rest – subsidiary protection (37 %).
-Among citizenships with the most decisions 7, the highest recognition rates in the past six months were for nationals of Syria (85 %), Eritrea (82 %), Yemen (82 %), and Palestine (73 %).
-Conversely, citizens of Moldova (0 %), the former Yugoslav Republic of Macedonia (1 %), Georgia, and Ghana (2 % each) were subject to the lowest recognition rates.
+The overall EU+ recognition rate for decisions issued between April and September was 34 %, as in the previous semester.
+More or less two thirds of all positive decisions granted refugee status, with the remainder granting subsidiary protection.
+Among citizenships with the most decisions,6 the highest recognition rates in the past six months were for nationals of Syria (87 %), Yemen (87 %), Eritrea (81 %) and Palestine (75 %).
+Conversely, citizens of Moldova (1 %), the former Yugoslav Republic of Macedonia (1 %), Ghana (2 %), Georgia and The Gambia (3 % each) were subject to the lowest recognition rates.

 Stock of pending cases at the end of September 2018

 Pending cases are an important measure of the workload that national asylum authorities face, as well as of the pressure on the national reception systems.
 At the end of September, there were 436 337 cases awaiting a first-instance decision.
 After a continued decrease in stock until June 2018, open cases in first-instance started to rise again each month since July.
 Between August and September, there was a 1 % increase, which in absolute numbers represented more than 4 000 cases.7 On top of these cases pending in first instance, many cases are also pending at second and higher instance.
-For example, Eurostat data relating to the first few months of 2018 suggest that the overall number of cases pending at all instances in EU+ countries 9 has been at least double the number of cases pending at first instance, as currently reported by EASO.
-Results of analyses by EASO suggest that the pressure on national systems to process asylum applications has partially been transferred from the asylum authorities to judicial bodies10.
+For example, Eurostat data available until July 2018 suggest that the overall number of cases pending at all instances in EU+ countries8 has been at least double the number of cases pending at first instance.
+Results of analyses by EASO suggest that the pressure on national systems to process asylum applications has partially been transferred from the asylum authorities to judicial bodies.9

 This page is produced by EASO’s Information and Analysis Unit (IAU) on the basis of monthly data exchanged under the Early Warning and Preparedness System (EPS).
 The data shared with EASO by the EU+ countries are provisional and unvalidated, and therefore may differ from validated data submitted to Eurostat (according to Regulation (EC) No 862/2007).